eamoh/frontend-nanodegree-mobile-portfolio/README.md

 Steps to Optimize FPS in pizza.html
 - Removed determineDX function in main.js and optimized changePizzaSizes() function.
 - Modified updatePositions() in main.js to reduce jank caused by repeated calls to document.body.scrollTop.
-- Reduce the number of sliding pizza elements generated from 200 to 10.
+- Reduce the number of sliding pizza elements generated from 200 to an automatically calculating the number of scrolling pizzas needed based on the user's screen height.
-- Reduced the sizes of pizza.png and pizzeria.jpg.
 - Minify pizza.html, CS and JS files